agc93/vortex-common/README.md

 #### Basic Utility Objects

-We also provide a handful of basic utility functions to cut down on boilerplate:
+The library includes a handful of basic utility functions to cut down on boilerplate in extensions and simplify some of the more arcane Vortex APIs.
+Check [the docs](https://agc93.github.io/vortex-common/modules/index.html) for full details.

-- `toAttributeInstructions`: a simple function to convert a set of mod attributes into the appropriate `IInstruction` objects
-- `isActiveGame` (**PREVIEW**): this preview function is intended to simplify guard clauses to only when your game is the active game.
-- `getModName`: Multiple overloads for different purposes
-  - `getModName(destinationPath: string)`: useful for custom installers, this function will return the original mod name from the installer `destinationPath` parameter.
-  - `getModName(mod: IMod)`: wrapper function to return the first valid name attribute from the usual suspects (`customFileName`>`modName`>`logicalFileName`>`name`)
-- `getCategoryName`: returns the actual _name_ of a given category since sometimes the category is just an index.

-> There are many more functions available than these.
-Check [the docs](https://agc93.github.io/vortex-common/) for full details.

 ### Unreal Engine Games